 As a homeowner, you will discover over time that you share your living quarters with a variety of creepy crawlies, both small and tiny.
 One of the places in your home which provides shelter for these types of pests is your carpet and rugs.
 In addition to the “ick” factor of knowing you have little creatures underfoot, some of these common indoor pests can cause damage to your home and belongings.
+Contrary to popular belief, carpet beetles do not just live in your carpet–which means that you can have a problem with these pests even if you only have hardwood or tile floors.
 In this post, we’ll talk about carpet mites, what causes carpet beetles, where carpet beetles come from and how to avoid a carpet beetle infestation.

 Although you may see the terms carpet mites and carpet beetles used interchangeably, these two pests are actually quite different.
 Carpet mites is a term which generally refers to a type of house dust mite which measures about one-fourth of a millimeter.
 These creatures are actually not insects; they are arachnids with eight legs which are too small to see with the naked eye.
 House mites are highly adapted to live inside your home.
 Being so small, these creatures can live almost anywhere, including on and within furniture, carpets and stuffed animals.
 You can even have dust mites in bed and have a grain mite infestation in your pantry.